stonepros/stone/doc/stonefs/troubleshooting.rst

 RADOS Health
 ============

-If part of the CephFS metadata or data pools is unavailable and CephFS is not responding, it is probably because RADOS itself is unhealthy.
+If part of the StoneFS metadata or data pools is unavailable and StoneFS is not responding, it is probably because RADOS itself is unhealthy.
 Resolve those problems first (:doc:`../../rados/troubleshooting/index`).